phipsgabler/probability-ir/README.md

 This can then be used in generated functions operating on `changepoint` (e.g., dynamos), that can inspect the model, transform it, and return actual Julia code.
 This would suffice for use cases such as sampling from the prior or the joint, or for conversion to a log-probability evaluator.
 If things like specialization on the input data are required, then the translation to Julia would have happen at runtime, of course.

+## Static analysis

+First, there should obviously be an interfact to allow seamless queries of all kinds of dependencies between variables, working with and categorizing static and dynamic dependencies (i.e., blocks depending on variables through conditional branches).
+This will allow probabilisic analysis of models, e.g., calculation of Markov blankets and the like, as well as help transformations, such as to factor graphs.

+Then, there is also a load of already known concepts from compiler theory and static analysis that may not be known to PPL folks, but can nevertheless be sucessfully utilized already at the level of the "evalation transformation": for example, a certain partial evalation might be followed by optimization passes, or require some form of dependency information for which algorithms are well known.

+There are several possible modes of operation on the IR:

+- internal transformation, such as:
+  - specialization on a constant parameter or observation, resulting in a new model in IR form
+  - exploitation of probabilistic knowledge, like collapsing or conjugacy exploitation, or "disaggretating" a non-parametric model into something sampleable (e.g., re-representing a Dirichlet process model with a CRP-based one)
+  - intervention, or other changes of the probabilistic structure
+- static analysis or abstract interpretation only for analysis purposes: e.g., extraction of Gibbs conditionals
+- evalation -- the transformation of the IR into executable code (Julia IR for a specific PPL system, for example) or runtime model structure (e.g.,

 # Interpretation in a probability monad